noam87/noamswebsite/content/q/mlk.md

 > More and more I feel that the people of ill will have used time much more
 > effectively than have the people of good will.

-This observation rings true to this day, and on almost every social domain.
-It's truly disheartening, the effectiveness with which the far right and neo-liberal centre have managed to run their political operations and unify their base, and with laser-focus dismantle social and environmental safety nets, metastasize state militarism and police impunity, and pervert our democracies in such a way that they seem now practically engineered to benefit the ultra-wealthy.

-When it comes to tearing down decades of hard-earned social progress, the far right is consistently able to put their differences aside and get shit done, while social progressives can hardly manage to organize for a single cause without devolving into a mess of infighting.

 ## The Purpose Of Nonviolent Direct Action

 > I must confess that I am not afraid of the word "tension."
 I have earnestly